jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

 - `<leader>ws`: Workspace symbols, fuzzy find all the symbols in your current workspace (telescope)
 - `<leader>q`:  Send all diagnostics to the quickfix list (project-wide)
 - `<leader>l`:  Send all diagnostics to the location list (current file only)

+Currently disabled:

+- `gD`: Goto declaration (some LSPs don't implement this)

 ### Diagnostics